k0d3d/llm-backend/docs/HITL_ORCHESTRATOR.md

 The orchestrator acts as a state machine that coordinates between AI providers and human reviewers, ensuring appropriate checkpoints are enforced based on configuration and runtime conditions.

+Note on attachments:
+- The orchestrator no longer reads a single `document_url` field from `RunInput`.
+Instead, `_gather_attachments()` inspects recent chat history (and other configured sources) for the current `session_id`/`user_id` to assemble a list of candidate assets.
+- If a provider/model requires an attachment and none can be discovered, validation checkpoints surface the missing asset as a blocking issue, pausing the run until the human reviewer uploads or maps the necessary file.

 ## Class Structure

 ### HITLOrchestrator

+The orchestrator requires proper initialization with state management and WebSocket bridge for database persistence:

 ```python
 from enum import Enum